 Dr. Ando has had a distinguished career in the global pharmaceutical industry that has spanned nearly four decades.
 He began his career at Pfizer, Inc., where he held several senior clinical positions both in the U.S. and in Europe.
 Dr. Ando also served as President of the Astra Research Centre.
 He held various senior appointments at GlaxoSmithKline plc, including Research and Development Director for Glaxo Group Research.
 Dr. Ando then joined Pharmacia AB in 1995 as Executive Vice President and Deputy Chief Executive Officer to lead Research and Development with additional responsibilities for manufacturing, information technology, business development and M&A. During his nine-year tenure as Head of Research and Development at Pharmacia/Pharmacia & Upjohn, 17 new drugs were approved by the FDA prior to Pharmacia’s acquisition by Pfizer for $60 billion.
 Dr. Ando retired in 2018 as Chairman of Novo Nordisk A/S and previously served as the Chief Executive Officer of Cell Tech Group PLC from 2003 to 2005.
-He currently serves as a director for Selecta Biosciences, Inc. (NASDAQ: SELB), a clinical-stage biotechnology company, since April 2020.
-He currently serves as Chairman of the Board for Nouscom A/G (a private company in Switzerland), and in May 2020 he became Chairman of the Board for Tessa Therapeutics (a private company in Singapore).
-He also currently serves as a director for several private biopharmaceutical companies in Europe, U.S. and Singapore.
+He currently serves as Chairman of the Board for Nouscom A/G (a private company in Switzerland) and Nanexa AB (Sweden).
 Previously, he has served as Chairman of the Board for several European-based biopharmaceutical companies, and, until April 2020, he served as a board member of Molecular Partners (a public company listed on the Swiss exchange).
 He served as a Senior Advisor at EW Healthcare Partners from 2007 to July 2021.
 Dr. Ando received his Bachelor of Arts degree from Uppsala University in Sweden and Doctor of Medicine degree from Linköping University in Sweden.

 David R. Guyer, M.D. is a Chief Executive Officer of EyeBio, a privately held ophthalmology biotechnology company, a Venture Partner at SV Health Investors, and a director for Oxurion (EBR: OXUR).
 Dr. Guyer was the co-founder and served as Executive Chairman of Iveric Bio (formerly Ophthotech).
 (Nasdaq: ISEE) until 2021.
 Dr. Guyer served as a director for Applied Genetic Technologies Corporation (Nasdaq: AGTC) from June 2014 to December 2017.
 Dr. Guyer served as Chairman of Iveric Bio’s board of directors since its inception in January 2007 to January 2017 and as the Chief Executive Officer from April 2013 to January 2017.
 Under his leadership, Ophthotech entered into one of the largest ex-US partnering transactions ever in the biotechnology industry at that time with Novartis.